Court reporters are like unicorns.

 Start with asking for recommendations from trusted colleagues.
 You can also search LinkedIn, Facebook Groups, and platforms like Stenovate.

-When choosing a scopist, make sure you use the same CAT software.
+When choosing a scope, make sure you use the same CAT software.
 It’s also a great idea to get a reference from another reporter that the scopist/proofreader has worked for.

-The audition also allows you to discuss preferences and begin building a great business relationship and discuss your punctuation preferences.
+The audition also allows you to discuss your grammar and punctuation preferences, and begin building a great business relationship.

 3. Streamline your workflow